School Counseling (Master of Education)Offered by: Counseling and Development

 - A cohort program model

-- Flexibility to add credits and design a personalized path for credentials that lead to being a National Certified Counselor (NCC) and are license-eligible in Pennsylvania as a Licensed Professional Counselor (LPC)
+- Flexibility to add credits and design a personalized path towards obtaining licensure in Pennsylvania as a Licensed Professional Counselor (LPC)

 - A modern counselor training facility that utilizes the latest technology